estavillo97/estavillo97/README.md

 I teamed up with classmates to make an artificial intelligence model to predict the default on lent credits for a startup named Digitt.
 The company liked the model and hired me to work in the new Data Science division analyzing data to improve credit lending decisions.

-Professional practices in algorithmic trading developing mathematical predictive models for the stock market.
+Professional practices in algorithmic trading, developing mathematical predictive models for the stock market.

-Making Sense LLC contacted me to join his new algorithmic trading project where I have performed as an algorithmic trading developer for +2 years working mostly with a hedge fund partner creating strategies, improving the portfolio, and researching better ways to take decisions based on data.
+Making Sense LLC contacted me to join his new algorithmic trading project where I have performed as an algorithmic trading developer for +2 years working mostly with a hedge fund partner creating strategies, improving the portfolio, and researching better ways to make decisions based on data.

 *Passions*